Skip to content

 • Roll high-interest debts into a lower mortgage rate

-• One manageable monthly payment instead of several
+• A single monthly payment in place of several

-• Be aware: you’re securing debts against your home
+• Bear in mind you are securing those debts against your home

 Rebuild your position